TobiasLaross/Hass-Lynk-Co/README.md

 # Lynk & Co Home Assistant Custom Component

+## Note
+I will no longer be maintaining this repository, Lynk will soon break the integration but also remove the start_engine endpoint.

 ## Introduction
 This custom component allows Home Assistant users to integrate and control their Lynk & Co vehicles directly from Home Assistant.
 It provides the functionality for multiple users to control pre climate and sensor monitoring.